Please add description

 Collaboration and research pathways

-SEEDS operates through a collaboration and research model that convenes campus‑wide initiatives, committees, and action teams in areas such as biodiversity, food systems, procurement, circular economy, and zero waste to co‑identify challenges and co‑develop solutions.
-Through this model, SEEDS connects Sustainability & Engineering, Campus + Community Planning with faculty, students, staff, and external partners to generate applied research that is directly embedded in UBC’s planning and operational processes.
-Research is advanced through two primary pathways: a curricular pathway that integrates SEEDS projects into directed studies, regularly offered courses, and undergraduate or graduate theses or major projects; and a co‑curricular pathway that engages paid and volunteer undergraduate and graduate research assistants in dedicated SEEDS projects.
+SEEDS operates through a collaboration and research model that convenes faculty, students and staff on campus‑wide initiatives, committees, and action teams in areas such as biodiversity, food systems, procurement, circular economy, and zero waste to co‑identify challenges and co‑develop solutions.
+Through this model, SEEDS connects faculty, students, staff, and community partners to generate applied research that is directly embedded in UBC’s planning and operational processes.
+Research is advanced through two primary pathways: a curricular pathway that integrates SEEDS projects into directed studies, regularly offered courses, and undergraduate or graduate theses or major projects; and a co‑curricular pathway that engages paid undergraduate and graduate research assistants in dedicated SEEDS projects.

 Measuring impact: research to policy and practice

 SEEDS evaluates its work through an impact framework focused on three core functions: catalysing action, convening and connecting, and co‑creating experiences.
-It tracks how research influences decision‑making and practice, including the number of UBC plans and policies that projects and collaborations help inform and implement—such as the UBC Climate Action Plan 2030 and the Green Building Action Plan—as well as operational changes resulting from SEEDS research.
+It tracks how research and collaborations influences decision‑making and practice, including the ways in which it helps inform and implement UBC plans and policies—such as the UBC Climate Action Plan 2030 and the Green Building Action Plan—as well as operational changes resulting from SEEDS research.
 The program also measures the applied research opportunities it generates, the community‑based partnerships it sustains, and the knowledge‑exchange activities it hosts, drawing on surveys, partnership debriefs, committee and working group records.
-SEEDS assesses learning outcomes, skills development, capacity and network building, and the continuity of relationships and partnerships over time, supported by internal systems such as a SharePoint and partnership management and policy action trackers, and external knowledge repositories including the SEEDS Sustainability Library, the Community Data Hub, UBC’s Circle Library.
+SEEDS contributes to learning outcomes, skills development, capacity and network building, and the continuity of relationships and partnerships over time.

 The program has catalysed concrete actions across food systems, circularity, and biodiversity, earning international recognition with its model replicated across universities in North America and Europe.
 This enduring program demonstrates how campus-based living lab can drive meaningful sustainability transformation over decades of sustained collaboration.